General exponential basis set parametrization: Application to time-dependent bivariational wave functions: Theory

 In the vibrational case, the diagonalization of $\mathbf{K}$ and computation of Eq.~\eqref{eq:kappa_transform} is performed separately for each mode so the cost is $\mathcal{O}(MN^3)$, where $M$ is the number of modes and $N$ is the number of basis functions per mode.
 It is important to note that $N$ does not scale with the size of the system, so the additional steps involved in the exponential parametrization have a cost that is simply linear in $M$.
 This cost can safely be considered negligible.

-For electrons, the number of basis functions does scale with the size of the system so the cost is not negligible as such.
-However, $\mathcal{O}(N^3)$ scaling is likely lower (and potentially much lower) than than the scaling arising from the wave function expansion and from integral transformations.
-In that case, the operations related to the basis set parametrization are not decisive for the cost of evaluating the full set of \acp{eom}.
+For electrons, the number of basis functions does scale with the size of the system so the cost is not negligible as such. \revision[MGH]{}{In addition, $N$ may conceivably be very large (e.g. in the case of grid-based methods) so that diagonalization of $\mathbf{K}$ is not realistic.
+In cases where the diagonalization is feasible, the $\mathcal{O}(N^3)$ scaling is often much lower } than the scaling arising from the wave function expansion and from integral transformations.
+In \revision[MGH]{}{those cases}, the operations related to the basis set parametrization are not decisive for the cost of evaluating the full set of \acp{eom}.

 Finally, it should be recalled that the most important computational difference between various choices of basis set parametrization may derive from the performance of the numerical integration, i.e. from the number of \ac{eom} evaluations.
 For a given choice of integration algorithm, this number is determined by the average integrator step size, which we will consider in Sec.~\ref{sec:results}.